pattonsgirl/CEG2350/Labs/Lab09/README.md

 - You overwrote the partition table (or partitions) in `xvda` - this would erase your `root` / `/` filesystem.
 - You wrote a bad entry in `/etc/fstab` - if the system cannot mount the disk, the boot process will hang and not complete

 If you think one of those scenarios happened to you, you'll need to go back to [Lab 01](../Lab01/) and create a new stack.
-Once you are in the new instance, don't forget the steps to cloning your repo:
+Once you are in the new instance, don't forget the steps to cloning your GitHub repo:
-- create a new keypair
+1. create a new keypair for authentication to GitHub
-- add the public key to your GitHub user settings
+2. add the public key to your GitHub user settings
-- clone with ssh
+3. clone with ssh

 ## Part 1 - To Infinity